-I am from Fier, a city located only a few miles away from the Adriatic coast, in Albania.
-Before coming to Pitt, I completed my studies at the University of Tirana, Albania.
-In my MA thesis, “Albania from 1945 to1961: the American press perspective,” I have analyzed the way the American press constructed the image of Albania at the height of the Cold War.
-I also hold a doctorate in history at the same university.
-In my thesis, “The Relations Between the Albanian Communist Regime and the Orthodox Church, 1945–1967,” which came out as a book in 2017, I challenge the dominant narrative of communist oppression and the church’s martyrdom.
+Before coming to Pitt, I completed my studies at the University of Tirana, Albania, where I earned a doctorate in history.
+In my thesis, “The Relations Between the Albanian Communist Regime and the Orthodox Church, 1945–1967,” which came out as a book in 2017, I challenge the dominant narrative of communist oppression and religious martyrdom.
 My thesis argues that the relations between the Orthodox Church and the communist regime were fluid and subject to continuous negotiations.
-I have also published the short study, “An Historical View on the Development of Philanthropy in Albania, where I have argued that during the second half of the 19th century and the first decades of the 20th century, philanthropy in Albania, as well as in other countries of the Balkans, was influenced by nationalism.
-After my enrollment at Pitt, my professional interests have shifted toward modernization of traditional societies.
-My primary academic goal is to explore the shared patterns that the countries of Eastern Europe and the Mediterranean have undergone in their efforts to transition from agrarian to industrial nations.
+I have also published a short monograph, “An Historical View on the Development of Philanthropy in Albania.
+This study focuses on the second half of the 1800s and the first decades of the 1900sth and argues that the philanthropists’ goal to transform the society interplayed with the modernizing program of Albanian nationalism.
+After my enrollment at Pitt, I further deepened my interest on the modernization of South-eastern Europe during the 20th-century.

-“Exploiting and Conserving: Forests, Nation, and Strategies of Development 20th Century Albania,” Economic and Eco-history: Scientific Research Journal for Economic and Environmental History. (upcoming this Fall).
+“Exploiting and Conserving: Forests, Nation, and Strategies of Development 20th Century Albania,” Economic and Eco-history: Scientific Research Journal for Economic and Environmental History, 14 (2018): 145-167.

 “Transgressing Modernization: The Taming of Nature and Rural Responses in the Albanian Countryside during the Interwar Era,” presented at ASEEES 49th Annual Convention (Theme: Transgression), Chicago, November 11th, 2017.